'Peaky Blinders' Director Reveals Who Reunited Him and Cillian Murphy For ‘Small Things Like These'

 The Big Picture

-- Tim Mierlants, a Belgian director, brings authenticity to the Irish tale of grief and the crimes of the Catholic church.
+- Tim Mielants, a Belgian director, brings authenticity to the Irish tale of grief and the crimes of the Catholic church.

 - Small Thing Like These explores trauma, grief, and silence in Irish culture with a personal touch.